 John Lennon purchased a poster advertising Pablo Fanques’ Fair from an antique shop while filming the promo clip for Strawberry Fields Forever on 31 January 1967.
 He adapted the poster’s words into a song, and on this day work began on the result: Being For The Benefit Of Mr Kite!, the song which closed the first half of Sgt Pepper’s Lonely Hearts Club Band.

 A number of rehearsal takes were recorded before proper work began.
 These were recorded over, although some remained at the end of the tape, including Lennon’s cryptic comment to George Martin that “We’ll have the Massed Alberts on by then, won’t we?”
-The comment was included on Plastic Beetle, on Paul McCartney‘s experimental 2000 release Liverpool Sound Collage.
+The comment was included on Plastic Beetle, part of Paul McCartney‘s experimental 2000 release Liverpool Sound Collage.

 The Beatles recorded seven takes of the song.
 Balance engineer Geoff Emerick announced take one as “For The Benefit Of Mr Kite!”, before being corrected by Lennon.
 This first attempt was counted in by McCartney at a tempo far too slow, and lasted just one bar before breaking down.